Firearms Range Rules

-- Only one gun at a time at each shooting station.
-No other gun handling behind the firing line.
+- Only one firearm at a time at each shooting station.
+No other firearm handling behind the firing line.

 - The only place where loaded firearms are allowed is on the firing line.
 Loading and unloading occurs only at the firing line.

 - Shooters must load and unload their own firearms.
-If a mechanical malfunction occurs which cannot be cleared by the shooter, place the weapon on the table at your shooting station pointed down range and ask the RSO for assistance.
+If a mechanical malfunction occurs which can be cleared by the shooter, place the firearm on the table at your shooting station pointed down range and ask the RSO for assistance.
 DO NOT REMOVE JAMMED OR MALFUNCTIONING FIREARMS FROM THE LANE.

 - The MUZZLE MUST BE POINTED DOWN RANGE AT ALL TIMES.

 - No rapid firing is allowed.
 Two-second rule is in effect (2 seconds between rounds) rifle calibers only.

 - Targets MUST be set at the full 25 meter distance when shooting centerfire rifle calibers.
 This does not include .22LR.

 - Pistol shooting will be done from the low or high ready positions.
-(No drawing from the hip or holster without RSO approval.)
+(No drawing from the hip or holster.)

 - When leaving the firing line temporarily, lay the firearm with the muzzle down range and the action open.

-- Upon completion of shooting session, unload firearm(s) with the action opened, unless it is cased.
+- Upon completion of shooting session, unload firearm(s) and store them with the action open.